 I have an appointment that cuts into the workshop.
 Can I arrive late or dip out early?

 No. This workshop requires that you be there for the full duration of the workshop.
 We open the doors at 9:30am and give everyone a 30 minute window to arrive, eat snacks, and get settled.
 The workshop will begin promptly at 10am and we will need everyone there and ready to go by then.
 We will end right at 4:00pm and expect everyone to stay through to the end.

 Will there be food?

-We will have light snacks and lots of La Croix.
-We highly recommend eating a full meal before attending this workshop.
-You will have a better experience if you are well rested, well hydrated and well fed.
-There are tons of amazing restaurants and cafes in the neighborhood.
+We will have boxed lunches, light snacks and lots of La Croix.
+If you are someone who needs coffee or tea in the morning, please bring it with you.
+For a pre-workshop breakfast or a post-workshop meal, there are tons of amazing restaurants and cafes in the neighborhood.
 Check out this East Passyunk neighborhood guide to explore.
 We recommend these nearby food establishments: Melrose Diner, Ultimo Coffee, South Philly Tap Room, Stargazy, and Chhaya.

 My company reimburses me for professional development opportunities.
 Does this count?

 Yes!
 We teach both the art and the practical application of storytelling as a communication tool.
 Our specialty is helping you discover and share the stories that wills serve you professionally.
 We have had several past workshop participants and one-on-one clients get their company to cover the cost.
 If you need any additional documentation to provide to your employer, just reach out.